ojohnsenCloudian/localModelRepo/README.md

 ## Prerequisites

 - Docker and Docker Compose installed on your Raspberry Pi 5
-- `/localModelRepo/data/models/` directory created on your Raspberry Pi (or adjust path in docker-compose.yml)
+- `/localModelRepo/data/models/` directory created on your Raspberry Pi

 ## Quick Start